marrybird/AppStoreReviewGuidelines/README.md

 AppStoreReviewGuidelines
 ========================

 A version history of Apple's App Store Review Guidelines.
-Apple has not yet (as of August 14, 2013) included a version history on the review guidelines page.
+Apple has not yet (as of March 30, 2014) included a version history on the review guidelines page.

 This is a work in progress.
 Submit older versions if you happen to have them.